© 2015 John Wiley & Sons Ltd

 Manuscripts may be submitted in the following file formats: Microsoft Word or Corel WordPerfect, Rich Text Format or Post Script (NOT a pdf).

-All pages should be numbered consecutively, starting with 1 for the title page and including those containing acknowledgements, references, tables and figure legends.
+All pages should be numbered consecutively, starting with 1 for the title page and including those containing acknowledgements, references, tables and figure captions.
 Manuscripts must be page size letter (8.5 x 11 inch) or A4 (210 x 297 mm) with margins of at least 2.5 cm.
-Lines must be double-spaced and text must be in Times New Roman font, 12 point.
+Lines must be numbered and double-spaced and text must be in Times New Roman font, 12 point.
 English spelling should conform to The Concise Oxford Dictionary of Current English.
 Both American and British English are acceptable, but must be consistent.

 Primary Research Articles should be arranged as follows, with each section beginning on a separate page.
 Manuscripts in other categories should be modified appropriately.

 1. Title page

 i.
 Title: this should be concise and informative

 ii.
 Running title: no more than 45 characters, including spaces

 iv.
 Institute or laboratory of origin: Where authors have different addresses, use numbered superscripts to refer to each address provided